-While it’s a chore none of us enjoy, neglecting your returns or making errors on them can have some serious consequences.
-For instance, did you know if you make a mistake when giving a payer your TIN, then you could be subject to backup withholding?
+While none of us really enjoy this chore, neglecting your returns or making errors on them can have some serious consequences.
+For instance, did you know if you make a mistake when giving a payer your TIN, you could be subject to backup withholding?

 What Is Backup Withholding?

-During the pandemic, more Americans had no choice but to seek out alternative sources of income.
-That meant more Americans were working as independent contractors and freelancers.
-For that reason, more people are interested in learning what backup withholding is and how it could impact their taxes this season.
+During the pandemic, many Americans had no choice but to seek out alternative sources of income.
+That meant more of us were working as independent contractors and freelancers.
+As a result, more people are interested in learning what backup withholding is and how it could impact their taxes this season.

 Backup withholding is a method the IRS uses to make sure that all taxes are paid on sources of income specific taxpayers have improperly reported in the past.
 To do so, the IRS asks the payer to withhold a portion of payments, similar to the way an employer would do with your income check.

 Most taxpayers don’t have to worry about backup withholding.
 That’s because most taxpayers provide the IRS with the correct details about themselves, and they also properly report all interest and dividend payments.

 Common tax FAQS often include questions about what payments are subject to backup withholding.
 Backup withholding applies to many sources of income that would get reported on either a W-2G or 1099 Form.
 Here are some of those types of payments:

 - Rent, profit, or other income reported on Form 1099-MISC